lfe/blog/src/_posts/2015-02-10-0206-lfe-friday---listsdropwhile2.md

 {% include JB/setup %}
 {% include LFEFriday/setup %}

-Today’s Erlang Thursday is [lists:dropwhile/2](http://www.erlang.org/doc/man/lists.html#dropwhile-2).
+Today’s LFE Friday is [lists:dropwhile/2](http://www.erlang.org/doc/man/lists.html#dropwhile-2).

 ``lists:dropwhile/2`` takes a predicate function and a list, and returns a list where the first series of items for which the predicate function returned ``true`` have been removed.